Avaiga/taipy-getting-started/step_03/ReadMe.md

       Node is created for each pipeline in the current example.
 So, adding pipelines/algorithms will store predictions in different "predictions" Data Nodes.

+Important property for Tasks:
-- **Cacheable**: This is a parameter used to increase the efficiency of the program.
-If the Data Node has already been created and if its input/upstream data nodes haven’t changed since the last run (of the pipeline), then it is not necessary to rerun the task that creates it.
+**Skippable**: This is a parameter used to increase the efficiency of the program.
+If the output Data Node has already been created and if its input/upstream data nodes haven’t changed since the last run (of the pipeline), then it is not necessary to rerun the task.

 ### Input Data Nodes configuration